b3cramer/byz_notes/GITHUB_PAGES_DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide explains how to deploy the Byzantine Paralage Teaching App to GitHub Pages.
+This guide explains how to deploy the Byzantine Paralage Practice App to GitHub Pages.

 ## Prerequisites